TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

 where $y$ denotes the class label of image $x$, $s$ is a scaling hyperparameter, $\theta_{l}$ is the angle between the $l$-th column weight and feature, $m>0$ denotes an additive angular margin and $c$ is the class number.

-As the dominant patches are constantly changed, the DPAP strategy can indirectly promote the FR model to utilize other face patches, especially some patches that are easily ignored by the deep network (\eg, ears, mouth, and nose), to assist the final prediction.
-More importantly, the DPAP strategy cleverly utilizes the prior knowledge provided by the model (\ie, the position of the dominant patches) to perform data augmentation, which can more effectively mitigate the overfitting problem and enhance the generalization ability of ViTs.
+As the dominant patches are constantly changed, the DPAP strategy can indirectly encourage the FR model to use other facial patches, especially some patches that are easily ignored by the deep network (\emph{e.g.}, ears, mouth and nose), to make a more confident prediction.
+More importantly, different from previous data augmentation strategies, the DPAP strategy cleverly utilizes the prior knowledge provided by the model (\emph{i.e.}, the position of the dominant patches) to augment the data, which can more precisely mitigate the problem of overfitting and improve the generalizability of ViTs.

-\subsection{Entropy-based Hard Sample Mining Strategy}
+\subsubsection{Entropy-based Hard Sample Mining Strategy}

-As shown in Refs. \cite{lin2017focal,huang2020improving,chen2020angular}, hard sample mining technology is often adopted to further boost the model's final performance.
-Previous works on hard sample mining, such as Focal loss \cite{lin2017focal}, MV-Softmax \cite{wang2020mis}, OHEM \cite{shrivastava2016training}, AT$_{k}$ loss \cite{fan2017learning}, etc., are specially designed for CNNs, they aim to encourage models to explicitly emphasize the impact of hard samples \cite{huang2020curricularface,schroff2015facenet}.
-These methods usually utilize several instance-level indicators of the sample, such as prediction probability \cite{lin2017focal,huang2020curricularface}, prediction loss \cite{fan2017learning,shrivastava2016training}, and latent features \cite{schroff2015facenet}, to directly or indirectly measure sample difficulty.
-However, the recent study \cite{zhou2022effective} has demonstrated that the prediction of ViT is mainly determined by only a few patch tokens, which means that the global token of ViT may be dominated by several local tokens.
-Therefore, for ViTs, it is suboptimal to use such biased indicators to mine hard samples, especially when some dominant local tokens are ignored.
+In~\cite{lin2017focal,huang2020improving}, hard sample mining technology is often adopted to further boost the final performance of the model.
+Previous works on hard sample mining, such as Focal loss~\cite{lin2017focal}, MV-Softmax~\cite{wang2020mis}, OHEM~\cite{shrivastava2016training}, AT$_{k}$ loss~\cite{fan2017learning}, etc., are specially designed for CNNs, they aim to encourage models to explicitly emphasize the impact of hard samples~\cite{huang2020curricularface,schroff2015facenet}.
+These methods usually utilize several instance-level indicators of the sample, such as prediction probability~\cite{lin2017focal,huang2020curricularface}, prediction loss~\cite{fan2017learning,shrivastava2016training}, and latent features~\cite{schroff2015facenet}, to directly or indirectly measure sample difficulty.
+However, a recent study~\cite{zhou2022effective} has shown that the ViT prediction is mainly determined by only a few patch tokens, which means that the global token of ViT can be dominated by several local tokens.
+Therefore, for ViTs, it is suboptimal to use such biased indicators to mine hard samples.